© Emma Goldsmith/ Small Woods Association

 Restoring 'Lost' ancient woodlands course

-Join us on this one-day course to learn the basic skills you need to help a woodland thrive and ensure its sustainable future.
+Join us on this one-day course to learn the basic skills you need to identify and sustainably manage ancient woodland, and help biodiversity thrive once more.

 The course will cover: